Cat separation anxiety occurs when a cat’s bond to us is so entrenched that being parted causes them intense stress.

 Anxiety medication for cats

 If, despite your best efforts your cat is still very anxious, then you might choose to consult your Veterinarian regarding medication.

 Selective Serotonin Reuptake Inhibitors (SSRIs) and Tricyclic Antianxiety-Antidepressant medications (TCAs) are examples of groups of anti-anxiety meds for cats.

-These drugs aren’t approved for use in cats but can be used extra label which means you would have to give the vet your signed consent.
+These drugs aren’t approved for use in cats, but can be used if you give the vet your signed consent.

 Some cats do appear to suffer from separation anxiety.
 And what we can know for certain is that cats suffer from anxiety in some forms.

 Anxiety in cats should be taken very seriously.

 Hopefully this article will have helped to give you a better understanding of what it really means to be a ‘scaredy-cat’.

 If you have lived with a cat with separation anxiety, why not share your experiences in the comments section below?

 - Feline Fear and Anxiety.
 Emily D. Levine DVM, MRCVS.
 Veterinary Clinics Small Animal Practice (2008)